AdamSobieski/Foundation/README.md

 * uses of event-stream data from the performance of open, creative tasks for providing context data to AI systems.
 * the capabilities and performance of multimodal AI systems, e.g., GPT-4V, as they receive multimedia data (e.g., images, videos, or 3D models) from applications while and after they generate and execute Python commands incrementally.
 * AI systems which can assist learners during educational, creative project-based learning, e.g., answering learners' questions while observing them perform design tasks.

-## Selected Resources and Materials

-* Cardona, Miguel A., Roberto J. Rodríguez, and Kristina Ishmael.
-"Artificial Intelligence and the Future of Teaching and Learning: Insights and Recommendations."
-(2023). [[PDF](https://tech.ed.gov/files/2023/05/ai-future-of-teaching-and-learning-report.pdf)]

-  > AI models are historically better at closed tasks like solving a math problem or logical tasks like playing a game.
-In terms of life-wide and lifelong opportunities, we value learning how to succeed at open-ended and creative tasks that require extended engagement from the learner, and these are often not purely mathematical or logical.
-We want students to learn to invent and create innovative approaches.
-We want AI models that enable progress on open, creative tasks.

 ## Build Requirements